astropy/astroplan/docs/tutorials/summer_triangle.rst

     coordinates = SkyCoord('20h41m25.9s', '+45d16m49.3s', frame='icrs')
     deneb = FixedTarget(name='Deneb', coord=coordinates)

 We also have to define a `Time` (in UTC) at which we wish to observe.
-Here, I pick 2AM local time, which is noon UTC during the summer::
+Here, we pick 2AM local time, which is noon UTC during the summer::

     from astropy.time import Time